k-sheikh/personal-projects/Task Manager App/README.md

 A python program for a SME that can help it to manage tasks assigned to each member of a team.\
 The admin can create multiple accounts for different team members and assign tasks.\
-Non-admin users can add/create/complete tasks or reassign them to other team members.
+Non-admin users can add/create/complete tasks or reassign them to other team members.\
+The data used in the app is read and written from '.txt' files.

 ## Installation and use